cypress-io/cypress/README.md

 * [bahmutov/calculator](https://github.com/bahmutov/calculator) tests multiple components: calculator App, Button, Display.

+## Development

+- run TypeScript compiler in watch mode with `npx tsc -w`
+- run Cypress with `npx cypress open` and select the spec you want to work with
+- edit `lib/index.ts` where all the magic happens

 ## Related tools

 Same feature for unit testing components from other frameworks using Cypress